Harry24k/catastrophic-overfitting/README.md

-To check how to draw the loss surface and get the value of distortion, please refer to []().
+To check how to draw the loss surface and get the value of distortion, please refer to [Decision Boundary Disortion.ipynb](https://github.com/Harry24k/catastrophic-overfitting/blob/main/Decision%20Boundary%20Disortion.ipynb).